nate-johnston/hmjstudiosllc.com/content/policies.md

 Snow days in Loudoun are a bit of a gray area.
 I usually text with parents the day of the lesson if weather is dangerous.
 Since we live on a hill with a very steep driveway,  I tend to be very cautious.
+That day might be a good opportunity to switch to online lessons.